brikpoint/begginer-projects/README.md

-This is my first project that I am proud of, coded in C++.
-It adds 2 numbers together.
-The password is 4.
-Coded on July 26th, 2026.
+My begginer projects.
+The 2 number fuser's password is 4.